-Second, all the posts were related to each other by two kinds of alignment, which strongly suggest that there was a structural connection between them for the purpose of carrying the roof.
-Thus, if one leaves aside the west, curved end of the building, where the different geometry of the roof necessitated different roofing arrangements (infra), and focuses on the rest of the building, one notices that all the posts were carefully aligned with each other longitudinally, i.e. in the direction of the long axis of the building.
-The longitudinal alignment of the centre posts was an arrangement to carry the ridge beam or rather, given the great length of the building, the series of ridge beams of a gabled roof, i.e. a roof comprising two sloping surfaces on either side of a ridge and at least one flat, triangular end or 'gable' (Brunskill 1992, 93, figs 2, 4, 60g, 69), while the longitudinal alignment of the wall- and veranda posts implies that they carried at their top a series of 'plates' (also known as 'top plates' or 'wall plates') linking them together (longitudinal linkage) (Fig. 410); both the ridge beams and the plates would have tied the building in the longitudinal direction (Sobon and Schroeder 1984, 23).
-At the same time, all posts were also generally aligned with each other transversely, i.e. perpendicularly to the longitudinal axis of the building, in a way such that there is (a) a one-to-one correspondence between the intervals of the wall posts and those of the veranda posts; and (b) a one-to-two correspondence between the intervals of the centre posts and those of the wall- and veranda posts.
-The intervals vary (see Popham et al. 1993, table 3), with those of the wall- and veranda posts at the east part of the building averaging c.1.5 m (Popham et al. 1993, 27-8); a typical section across the timber frame is that involving the interval between centre posts C4-C5, equal to 3 meters, 11 to which corresponded two intervals of 1.5 m between the wall- and veranda posts on either side (Fig. 5).
-The general transversal alignment of all the posts, in conjunction with the large size of the intervals between the wall- and veranda posts, strongly suggest that all the posts participated in the carrying of the roof's 'principal' rafters (Fig. 6), with further, 'intermediate' or 'common' rafters placed in-between (Fig. 6: Insets A, B, C, D and Appendix 3: III).
-The actual manner in which this was done is made apparent by the fact that the posts present a slight but consistent mutual staggering: this implies (a) the use of two separate rafters in each roof-span: an upper rafter (ridge to wall-post plate) and a lower rafter (wall-post plate to veranda-post plate), which is expected, in view of the large spans occurring across the building (the horizontal span of the roof, between outer faces of plates over wall posts, is c.9.0 m - see Fig. 7); and (b) the use of adjacent rafters resting on the ridge beam and on the wall-post plates, over the wall posts (see Figs 6, 7).
+Secondly, all the posts were related to each other by two kinds of alignment, which strongly suggest that there was a structural connection between them for the purpose of carrying the roof.
+Thus, if one leaves aside the curved western end of the building, where the different geometry of the area necessitated different roofing arrangements (infra), and focuses on the rest of the building, one notices that all the posts were carefully aligned with each other longitudinally, i.e. in the direction of the long axis of the building.
+The longitudinal alignment of the centre posts was an arrangement to carry the ridge beam or rather, given the great length of the building, the series of ridge beams of a gabled roof, i.e. a roof comprising two sloping surfaces on either side of a ridge and at least one flat, triangular end or 'gable' (Brunskill 1992, 93, figs 2, 4, 60g, 69).
+The longitudinal alignment of the wall- and veranda posts implies that they carried at their top a series of 'plates' (also known as 'top plates' or 'wall plates') linking them together (longitudinal linkage) (Fig. 411).
+Both the ridge beams and the plates would have tied the building in the longitudinal direction (Sobon and Schroeder 1984, 23).
+At the same time, all posts were also generally aligned with each other transversely, i.e. perpendicularly to the longitudinal axis of the building, in a way such that there is (a) a oneto-one correspondence between the intervals of the wall posts and those of the veranda posts; and (b) a oneto-two correspondence between the intervals of the centre posts and those of the wall- and veranda posts.
+The intervals vary (see Popham et al. 1993, table 3), with those of the wall- and veranda posts at the east part of the building averaging c.1.5 m (Popham et al. 1993, 27-8).
+A typical section across the timber frame involves a 3 meter12 interval between centre posts C4-C5 which corresponded to two intervals of 1.5 m between the wall- and veranda posts on either side (Fig. 5).
+The general transversal alignment of all the posts, in conjunction with the large size of the intervals between the wall- and veranda posts, strongly suggests that all the posts participated in the carrying of the roof's 'principal' rafters (Fig. 6), with further, 'intermediate' or 'common' rafters placed in-between (Fig. 6: Insets A, B, C, D and Appendix 3: III).
+The actual way this was done is made apparent by the fact that the posts present a slight but consistent mutual

-9 See Drerup (1969, 109), who identifies the mesodmai as 'eingelassenen Wallpfosten'.
+10 See Drerup (1969, 109), who identifies the mesodmai as 'eingelassenen Wallpfosten'.

-10 Since this and the following figures of the reconstruction of the building have been drawn in Auto-CAD, it is necessary to allow for irregularities and imperfections in the actual appearance of the building.
+11 Since this and the following figures of the reconstruction of the building have been drawn in Auto-CAD, it is necessary to allow for irregularities and imperfections in the actual appearance of the building.
 All figures in the main article were drawn by Alexandra Coucouzeli.